wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_getTransactionByBlockHashAndIndex.md

 ---
-title: one:hmy_getTransactionByBlockHashAndIndex \[POST\]
+title: hmy_getTransactionByBlockHashAndIndex - Harmony
-description: Returns transaction information for the specified block hash andtransaction index position.
+description: Example code for the hmy_getTransactionByBlockHashAndIndex json-rpc method. Сomplete guide on how to use hmy_getTransactionByBlockHashAndIndex json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters